obokaman-com/krakend-test/traffic_throttling/README.md

 Test environment to test some traffic throttling features of KrakenD.

-You can run the environment with `docker-compose up`
+You can run the environment with `docker-compose up`.
+To follow KrakenD logs on terminal you can run `docker-compose logs -f krakend`

 ### Root Endpoint